theforeman/theforeman.org/plugins/katello/3.15/user_guide/remote_databases/index.md

 ### Important note:

 Pulpcore installs a separate PostgreSQL database and lacks support for external databases.
+This support is introduced in Katello 3.16.

+Foreman and Pulpcore require PostgreSQL 10 or newer.
 Databases should be upgraded to avoid conflicts.
+It is recommended to update to version 12.

 Note that [Foreman v2.0 requires PostgreSQL v10+](https://theforeman.org/manuals/2.0/index.html#Headlinefeatures).